-"The price per kilogram is meaningful only if the buyer and seller agree on what a kilogram is and that its deﬁnition is stable," writes Stephan Schlamminger, who is a scientist at the US National Institute of Standards and Technology, in an explanatory paper for NIST.
-Check: Between 2010 to 2017 he led the efforts to measure the Planck constant h.
-The individual knows measurement.
+"The price per kilogram is meaningful only if the buyer and seller agree on what a kilogram is and that its definition is stable," writes Stephan Schlamminger, who is a scientist at the US National Institute of Standards and Technology, in an explanatory paper for NIST.
+Between 2010 to 2017, Schlamminger led the efforts to measure the Planck constant h, the basic unit of all quantum mechanics.

 - The kilogram (mass)